mickfuzz/phd4/_posts/thesis_chapters/2023-6-4-Process-Design.md

 #### The half-baked starting platformer game

+NOTE - ALSO EXPLORED IN NEXT CHAPTER - HOW TO ARRANGE?

-The use and design characteristics of the starting point of a half-baked game
+The use and design characteristics of the starting point of a half-baked game.

 - Phaser 2 to avoid complexity of code structure
 - 2D platformer - familiar to most - Mario and Sonic